 Snapseed is one of the best free photo editing apps for Android and iOS devices.
 In fact, it’s better than most of the paid options out there.
 Like millions of other users, I use Snapseed for all my mobile photo editing needs.
 It is my go-to photo editing app and today, I am going to share some tips and tricks which I have learned over the past few years of using this app.
-So if you are also a Snapseed user or are just thinking of downloading it, here are the 12 best Snapseed tips and tricks that you should know.
+So if you are also a Snapseed user or are just thinking of downloading it, here are the 12 best Snapseed tips and tricks that you should know in 2020.

-Best Snapseed Tips and Tricks
+Best Snapseed Tips and Tricks for 2020

 1. Master the Basics

 Before we get into some advanced tips and tricks, you should master the basics of the app.
 When I talk about basic editing, I am talking about the basic parameters of a photo including brightness, contrast, saturation, shadows, highlights, and more.
 Most of your pictures just need a little retouching and adjusting these parameters can get the job done.
 You can find these parameters by going to Tools -> Tune Image.
 All these parameters can be individually edited using simple sliders.
 Make sure to master the basics before you move onto other editing tips.